ryelle/k-sentence-analysis/README.md

 This will locally-cache the AI results to avoid repeated calls, but only while the page is open.
 Sometimes the AI API does not return the full expected object causing an error — trying again usually works.

+Read my writeup & see some screenshots: https://ryelle.codes/2025/08/building-a-korean-grammar-breakdown-tool-with-ai-and-next-js/

 ## Try it out!

 You'll need an OpenAI API key.
 Once you have it, create a file `.env.local` and add the key like this: